bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Grouping
 ~~~~~~~~

-Instead of stacking, you may wish to group the bars.
-Depending on your
+Instead of stacking, you also have the option to group the bars.
+Depending on
-use case, you can achieve this in two ways:
+your use case, you can achieve this in two ways:

-* With nested categories
+* :ref:`With nested categories <userguide_categorical_bars_grouped_nested>`
-* With visual offsets
+* :ref:`With visual offsets <userguide_categorical_bars_grouped_dodged>`

 .. _userguide_categorical_bars_grouped_nested:

 Nested categories
 '''''''''''''''''

-With several subsets of data, Bokeh automatically groups the bars into
+If you provide several subsets of data, Bokeh automatically groups the bars into
 labeled categories, tags each bar with the name of the subset it
 represents, and adds a separator between the categories.

 The example below creates a sequence of fruit-year pairs (tuples) and
-groups the bars by fruit name with a single call to ``vbar``.
+groups the bars by fruit name with a single call to |vbar|.

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_nested.py
     :source-position: above

-To apply different colors to the bars, use ``factor_cmap`` for
+To apply different colors to the bars, use |factor_cmap| for
-``fill_color`` in the ``vbar`` function call as follows:
+``fill_color`` in the |vbar| function call as follows:

 .. code-block:: python